Developing World-Class Lithium and Cobalt Properties in Canada and Chile

 Chile Copper-Cobalt Property

-In July 2018, Surge entered into a non-binding MOU with Compania Minera del Pacifico SA for an option to acquire up to 100 percent interest in the Atacama Cobalto Project in Chile.
+In November 2018, Surge entered into a definitive agreement with Compania Minera del Pacifico SA for an option to acquire up to 100 percent interest in the Atacama Cobalto project in Chile.
 Surge will acquire the property in three phases where a certain amount of work and money spent must be implemented on the project to gain full ownership.

 In November 2017, Surge entered into a property option agreement with Eastfield Resources Ltd. (TSXV:ETF) to earn a 60 percent undivided interest in seven mineral tenures known as the Hedge Hog property.
 The Hedge Hog property covers 2,418 hectares and is located approximately 80 kilometers northeast of Quesnel, British Columbia and 20 kilometers north of the historic mining towns of Wells and Barkerville, British Columbia.